Optimism-Educators/TechInterviewMaster/Interview/Python/Solutions/140+ Basic Python Programs/Program 113/README.md

 - This program uses `enumerate()` to access both the **index** and **value** of each element.
 - Clean and efficient solution using **list comprehension**.

----

-Let me know if you want a README version or want this compiled into a document or notebook!